Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 library we'll use CuPy, which is a NumPy/SciPy-compatible array library for GPU-accelerated computing with Python.

+The resizing proportion of the image is varied from 0.1 (10%) to 1 (100%) to plot the performance benchmarks on various points for CPU and GPU.

 #### Changes to SciPy, scikit-learn, scikit-image, and CuPy

 Since SciPy, scikit-learn, scikit-image are designed mainly for NumPy, we need